rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 `user-agent = "npm/3.10.10 node/v6.10.0 win32 x64"`.

 So you should also build your app with `node v6` or perhaps a bit lower.
 It is a bit like in .NET you would also want to build with a framework e.g. `.NET 4.5.2` when the build server has `.NET 4.7` - at least you don't get too big surprises when your code is build on the build server.

+It should be possible to specify another node version with `WEBSITE_NODE_DEFAULT_VERSION`, though I haven't tried.
+Look for more info [here](http://blog.stevensanderson.com/2016/10/04/angular2-template-for-visual-studio/).

 ## Your local repo